-- Issues in exegesis (spring) - Textual criticism, comparative philology, literary theory applied to the analysis of biblical texts.
+Issues in Exegesis - Develop an understanding of how textual criticism, comparative philology and literary theory apply to the analysis of biblical texts.

-- Extrabiblical Hebrew seminar (Spring 2012, 2014) - Survey of Jewish interpretation of the Hebrew Bible as seen in the Dead Sea Scrolls, Targums, Midrash, Talmud, and medieval rabbinic commentators.
-Special focus is given to texts relevant to the study of the New Testament.
+Extra-biblical Hebrew seminar - Trace Jewish interpretation of the Hebrew Bible in the Dead Sea Scrolls, Targums, Midrashic texts, Babylonian Talmud and medieval rabbinic commentators.
+Attention is given to texts relevant to the study of the New Testament.